9/9

 Culinary uses and pairing suggestions

-Add chive blossoms to salads, omelettes, and pasta dishes for a mild, oniony flavor.
+Add chive blossoms to salads, omelets, and pasta dishes for a mild, oniony flavor.
 They also make a beautiful garnish for main courses and can be infused into vinegar.
 Pair chive blossoms with eggs, potatoes, and fresh herbs.

 10. Rose (Rosa spp.)